 (Updated 12/2/2023) Holiday Traditions – The holidays are a time to spend with family and friends, and that is what I plan to do this year during Christmas week.

 Instead of blogging about the usual SacramentoRevealed.com topics during this holiday season, I thought you may find it interesting to learn about the holiday traditions of various different cultures.

 Following is a sampling of holiday traditions of various cultures – past and present.
 You will notice that many of the holiday traditions have a common theme – family, gifts, feasting and goodwill.

 In Sicily, 12 kinds of fish are served, while in Bulgaria there are also 12 dishes, but all are meatless.
-In Wales, taffy-making is a big tradition during Christmas.
+Taffy-making is a big tradition during Christmas in Wales.
 In Norway, a gnome brings the presents.
-In Spain, it is the Three Wise Men from the Nativity who bring the presents, and in the Anglo-American tradition, it’s Santa Claus.
+It is the Three Wise Men from the Nativity who bring the presents in Spain, and in the Anglo-American tradition, it’s Santa Claus.
 Regardless of the specifics, though, there remain a number of central features – feasts, gift giving, and family reunion – that unite the traditions.

 Christmastide.
 Christmastide, also known as the Twelve Days of Christmas, begins on December 25 and ends before the Feast of the Epiphany on January 8.
 The Feast of the Epiphany commemorates the visit of the Magi to the baby Jesus.
 In medieval England Christmastide was a period of continuous feasting and revelry.
 Christmastide ends on the Twelfth Night (made famous by Shakespeare’s play of the same name).

 Dies Natalis Solis Invicti.
 The festival of the birth of the Unconquered Sun was the celebration day of the late Roman/early medieval sun-god Sol Invictus.